Sydnee McElroy

 Sydnee McElroy (/ˈmæk.əl,rɔɪ/ MACK-əl-roy) is an American family medicine physician, assistant professor in family medicine at the Marshall University School of Medicine, and podcast host of Sawbones and Still Buffering.
-She is married to writer and podcaster, Justin McElroy, with whom she has two daughters: Charlie, born in 2014 and Cooper, born in 2018.

 Career

 Education and medical practice

 McElroy graduated from Marshall University in 2005 as a Yeager Scholar and from the Marshall University Joan C. Edwards School of Medicine in 2009.
 She completed her medical residency at the Marshall University School of Medicine.
 As a medical student she received the 2009 faculty award, which is "presented by the Marshall University School of Medicine Alumni Association to the most outstanding fourth-year medical student as selected by the faculty."
 She also received the Glasgow-Rubin Citation for Academic Achievement from the American Medical Women's Association, which is awarded to women graduating in the top ten percent of their medical school graduating class.

 McElroy is board certified through the American Board of Family Medicine and is a member of the American Academy of Family Physicians and the Alpha Omega Alpha Honor Medical Society.
 She is an assistant professor at the Marshall School of Medicine and has served as the faculty advisor for the Marshall University Alpha Omega Alpha chapter.
-In 2013, she was inducted as an Associate to the Marshall Academy of Medical Educators and in 2016 was awarded the Marshall College of Science’s award of distinction at the Marshall University Alumni Association’s 79th Annual Alumni Awards Banquet.
+In 2013, she was inducted as an Associate to the Marshall Academy of Medical Educators and in 2016 was awarded the Marshall College of Science's award of distinction at the Marshall University Alumni Association's 79th Annual Alumni Awards Banquet.